raspberrypilearning/web-x-y-centering/en/step_1.md

 The `xcenter` class in your `style.css` file aligns items to the center horizontally.

-The `ycenter` class in your `style.css` file aligns items to the center verically.
+The `ycenter` class in your `style.css` file aligns items to the center vertically.

 Applying both the `xcenter` and `ycenter` classes will align items to the center both horizontally and vertically.